searxng/searxng/docs/index.rst

 .. hint::

-   This is not searx, but searxng.
+   This is not searxng, but searxng.

 SearXNG is a free internet metasearch engine which aggregates results from more than 70 search services.
 Users are neither tracked nor profiled.
 Additionally,